Invest in Life-Changing Relationships

 If you’re beginning to explore the idea of Care Communities, visit our website for more information about our strategies for recruiting families.

-Fostering Together’s mission is to invest in life-changing relationships with children in foster care.
+Our mission is to invest in life-changing relationships with children in foster care.
 Our goal is to see foster families and the children they foster receive extended family-style support.
-To accomplish this, we facilitate the development of Care Communities for foster families that are approved by a Fostering Together partner organization.
+To accomplish this, we facilitate the development of Care Communities for foster families.
 We want foster families to thrive as a result of having their Care Communities nearby and active in their lives and the lives of the children they foster.

 Manage Relationships with Approving Organizations